snowkidind/sovcube.run/README.md

 tokenContractAddress = '0x09136144d9E442314051735DCa3Ead1a705f1546'; // Insert address of BSOV token contract giveawayReserveContractAddress = '0x8a6c076C67685230fb5e63EBF00943DCD32d09BC'; // Insert address of Giveaway Reserve contract.

+(Optional: To test the stats page: First setup the sovcube-apps repository (https://github.com/realrouse/sovcube-apps) and follow the instructions there)
+- Copy /site/config.php-sample and rename it to config.php, and fill in MySQL data.
+- Edit /site/functions.php and add the Timelock Reward Reserve Contract here: `$timelockRewardReserveContractAddress = "0xFC88e4103A5e3647cF3661e2ef41C985b73585DB";
+`
 - Done!
 Now you are able to test the website, the dApp, and the contracts.

+### Backend (sovcube-apps repository)
+- Run ´sudo apt-get install php-mysqli´